chakra-ui/panda/.changeset/quick-starfishes-behave.md

 '@pandacss/dev': minor
 ---

-Add `config.themes` to easily define and apply a theme on multiple tokens at once
+Add `config.themes` to easily define and apply a theme on multiple tokens at once, using data attributes (or className) and CSS variables.

+Can pre-generate multiple themes with token overrides as static CSS, but also dynamically import and inject a theme stylesheet at runtime (browser or server).

 Example: